 Some individuals with autism also perceive sensory information such as sounds, smells, textures, tastes and sights differently.
-Your child may show an over-reaction (hypersensitivity) or under-reaction (hyposensitivity) to various sensory input.
+Your child may show an over (hyper) reaction or under (hypo) reaction to various sensory input.
 For example, certain sounds (fire alarms, vacuums, hair dryers, sirens) may be painful.
 Or perhaps particular smells (perfumes, candles, flowers, foods) may be overwhelming and distracting.
 Various types of lighting (fluorescent) may be extremely bothersome.
 On the other hand, your child may show no reaction to painful circumstances such as ear infections, headaches, burns or broken bones.
-Or your child may seek out sensations like spinning on the swing set or deep pressure.
+Or your child may seek out sensations like spinning on the swing set, deep pressure or heavy blankets.